 Are you one of the 36 million Americans who suffer from migraines each year?
 If you are, or if you know someone who suffers from migraines, then you understand how debilitating they can be.
 A migraine is much more than just a bad headache.
 It is a collection of neurological symptoms that may include throbbing pain on one side of your head, neck pain or stiffness, nausea, vomiting and visual distortions called aura.
 The severity of migraine symptoms can make it impossible to function, or they can be limited to minor visual changes without pain or just a generalized feeling of unwellness.
 The symptoms can last anywhere from a few hours to a few days.

 What can you do to prevent a migraine headache?
-There are three steps that you can take avoid getting a migraine, or at least to lessen frequency and severity of your migraines.
+There are three steps that you can take to avoid getting a migraine, or at least to lessen the frequency and severity of your migraines.

 • Coenzyme Q10 (CoQ10) — This enzyme works as an antioxidant and enhances the energy production within the cells.
 We recommend 100g/day as a preventive supplement.